nadunidilthusha/-Mid_Term_Project/README.md

 # Ceylon Bookstore App

-A simple **Flutter** bookstore app that displays a list of books with **title, author, cover image, and price**.
-Users can tap on a book to view its details.
+Ceylon Bookstore is a simple Flutter-based mobile application that allows users to browse a list of books, view their details, and add them to a shopping cart.
+The app displays a collection of books with their titles, authors, prices, and cover images.

 ##  Features
 - **Scrollable ListView** displaying books